The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The taxpayer can choose whether they wish their EEA holiday lettings business to be taxed under the FHL rules or under the normal rules for property businesses.

-There are two possible bases of assessment that can be used to calculate UK FHL business and EEA FHL business profits and
+There are two possible bases of assessment that can be used to calculate UK FHL business and EEA FHL business

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.